Polish Car Brands

 Solbus Logo

-Solbus specializes in the production of buses.
+The Solbus company specializes in the production of buses.
 It was founded in 2001.
-During its existence, the company managed to increase its turnover significantly.
-Not for nothing that today it is one of the largest bus manufacturers in Poland.
+During its existence, the company managed to significantly increase its turnover.
+It is not without reason that today, it is one of the largest bus manufacturers in Poland.
 The company also exports its products to other countries, although it has not yet achieved great popularity abroad.

-The unique stylized font used for the Solbus logo is immediately striking.
-Although it befits a bus manufacturer, it looks quite tough and somewhat brutal.
+The unique stylized font of the Solbus logo immediately catches the eye.
+Despite the fact that it corresponds to the bus manufacturer, it looks rather stiff and somewhat brutal.

-The stylized letter S is used as the main visual element.
-Underneath it, you can see the name of the company.
-The dark color scheme and sharp outlines show the seriousness of the brand, specificity in its positioning, and responsible approach.
+A stylized letter S is used as the main visual element.
+The company name is located under it.
+The dark color scheme and clear contours speak about the seriousness of the brand, the specificity of its positioning, and its responsible approach.

 Arrinera